 Having already read and enjoyed Weir’s excellent adventure, I was pleasantly surprised with the effective presentation of the novel on screen.
 Seeing beautiful Martian vistas, punctuated by mountainous terrain in variegated hues of orange, made it seem as if humans were already living there.
 The use of high-altitude and digitally accurate perspectives of the Martian surface pulled at my heart strings.
 And I loved that Andy Weir developed a relationship with NASA after publishing the novel, leading the push to involve the space program directly with Scott.
 The resulting emphasis on science provides an enjoyable balance between the film’s considerable entertainment value and its educational, inspirational, and technological references.

-What truly stood out in my mind, however, was the film’s refreshing and inspiring depiction of NASA.
 What truly stood out in my mind, however, was not the beautiful cinematography.
 Nor was it the enticing musical score, or superb acting led by an appropriately irreverent Matt Damon, playing the stranded astronaut Mark Watney.
 Rather for me, the highlight was the film’s refreshing and inspiring depiction of NASA.
 I’m not talking about physical depictions mind you (the Vertical Assembly Building does not reside at the Johnson Space Center) but instead the film’s sense of an ever-present drive on the part of NASA employees to pull together to win the day, even in the midst of seemingly insurmountable odds.
 Just as I witnessed so often throughout my own 30-year NASA career, a team of ordinary, caring people with little regard to their personal needs put in just a little bit extra, to do something extraordinary.

 I felt an immense sense of pride as I witnessed the fictional yet plausible teamwork and collaboration between NASA’s unmanned robotic programs—housed at Pasadena, California’s Jet Propulsion Laboratory—and its human-mission teams at the more recognizable Misson Control Center in Houston.